dahvreinhart/BE-task/BE-Template-master/README.md

-# EDIT FROM DAHV:
+# EDIT - FROM DAHV:
-Thank you for reviewing my coding challenge submission! :)
+Thank you for reviewing my code! :)

-Overall, I found the challenge engaging and enjoyable.
+Overall, I found the task engaging and enjoyable.
 I, of course, didn't have enough time to do everything I wanted to do.
 So I will elaborate on what my immediate next steps would have been had time not been a factor:
 - Populate all errors with messages/codes